ElectroSoul-Technologies/ESP32-RS485_Gateway/README.md

   <a href="http://ems.electrosoul.in/login.php/"><img src="http://electrosoul.in/product_photo/RS485_Gateway_WiFi/13.jpeg" width="1000"></a>

 ## ElectroSoul Gateway Basic Wiring
-In below diagram you can see how RS485 wiring can be done in daisy chain configeration with various slave device.
+In the below diagram, you can see how RS485 wiring can be done in daisy chain configuration with the various slave devices.

 <a href="http://ems.electrosoul.in/login.php/"><img src="http://electrosoul.in/product_photo/RS485_Gateway_WiFi/12.jpeg" width="1000"></a>
-## ElectroSoul Gateway Configeration Tool
+## ElectroSoul Gateway Configuration Tool
-We have our own configeration tool for configering our EMS according to your needs.
+We have our own configuration tool for configuring our EMS according to your needs.
-Find more info about using configeration tool [Here](https://github.com/ElectroSoul-Technologies/ES-EMS_configerator).
+Find more info about using the configuration tool [Here](https://github.com/ElectroSoul-Technologies/ES-EMS_configerator).

   <a href="http://ems.electrosoul.in/login.php/"><img src="http://electrosoul.in/product_photo/RS485_Gateway_WiFi/01.jpeg" width="1000"></a>